abaga129/sveltekit-adapter-iis/README.md

 This package contains an adapter for Sveltekit that will make your project output deployable to IIS.

+# **_ DISCLAIMER _**

+This is not production ready!
+It seems that the underlying http server that @sveltejs/adapter-node uses does not support using named pipes so currently when deploying this, you will receive an error about an invalid port.
+It might be possible to write an adapter from scratch that uses express rather than polka but I've decided this would be too much work currently.
+Please feel free to make a PR but sadly for now this seems unobtainable.

 ## Credit

 I did not write the most important portion of this code that enables it to work with IIS.
 I merely used what another user had posted and turned it into an adapter that can easily be installed and used.